-Ear Syringes & Ear Irrigators for Professional Ear Cleaning
+Ear Syringes & Ear Irrigation Devices for Professional Ear Cleaning

 - Excessive cleaning of the ear canal with cotton buds

-- Swelling of the cerumen caused by swimming or diving
+- Swelling of the cerumen due to bathing or diving

-There are different symptoms that suggest the presence of a cerumen obturans.
-They include:
+There are various symptoms and problems that suggest the presence of cerumen obturans.
+These include, among others:

 - Increasing or acute hearing loss